Laurae2/Laurae/README.md

 # Installing dependencies?

-* For LightGBM, please use: `git clone --recursive https://github.com/Microsoft/LightGBM` for the repository (as of 10/20/2016, it has now a correct early_stopping implementation).
+* For LightGBM (use PR 33 please), please do NOT use: `git clone --recursive https://github.com/Microsoft/LightGBM` for the repository.
+Use my stable version which is aligned with Laurae package via `git clone --recursive https://github.com/Laurae2/LightGBM`.
 Then follow the installation steps (https://github.com/Microsoft/LightGBM/wiki/Installation-Guide).
-Stable version which is aligned with Laurae package uses `git clone --recursive https://github.com/Laurae2/LightGBM`
 * For xgboost, refer to my documentation for installing in MinGW: https://github.com/dmlc/xgboost/tree/master/R-package - If you encounter strange issues in Windows (like permission denied, etc.), please read: https://medium.com/@Laurae2/compiling-xgboost-in-windows-for-r-d0cb826786a5.
 Make sure you are using MinGW.
 * data.table: to get fwrite, run in your R console `install.packages("data.table", type = "source", repos = "http://Rdatatable.github.io/data.table")`
+* sparsity: You must use Laurae's sparsity package (SVMLight I/O conversion) which can be found here: https://github.com/Laurae2/sparsity/blob/master/README.md - compilation simply requires writing `devtools:::install_github("Laurae2/sparsity")` (and having Rtools in Windows).
 * tabplot: please use: `install.packages("https://cran.r-project.org/src/contrib/Archive/tabplot/tabplot_0.12.tar.gz", repos=NULL, type="source")`.
 The 0.13 version is "junk" since they added standard deviation which makes unreadable tableplots when it is too high, even if standard deviation is disabled.

 # Strange errors on first run